 The Five Principles of HAES

 There are five principles of HAES as defined by the Association for Size Diversity and Health and endorsed by HAES Australia.
-They were originally developed in 2003, but the origins of HAES stretch back earlier than that (you can read more about the history of HAES here).
+They were originally developed in 2003, but the origins of HAES stretch back earlier than that – way back to the 1960s and the emerging fat activist movements (you can read more about the history of HAES here).

 The principles were revised in 2013 to be more inclusive, intersectional and clear about ASDAH’s stance on other forms of discrimination.